twilio-professional-services/flex-project-template/docs/docs/feature-library/contacts.md

 - `enable_shared` - Set to `true` to enable the shared contacts directory
 - `recent_days_to_keep` - Number of days to retain recent contacts
 - `shared_agent_editable` - Whether agents can edit the shared contacts directory
+- `page_size` - Number of contacts to display per page

 ```json
 "contacts": {